South Australian Liberal Party

 The South Australian Liberal Party, officially known as the Liberal Party of Australia (South Australian Division), and often shortened to SA Liberals, is the South Australian Division of the Liberal Party of Australia.
 It was formed as the Liberal and Country League (LCL) in 1932 and became the South Australian Division of the Liberal Party when the Liberal Party was formed in 1945.
 It retained its Liberal and Country League name before changing to its current name in 1974.
 It is one of two major parties in the bicameral Parliament of South Australia, the other being the Australian Labor Party (SA Branch).
-The party is led by Vincent Tarzia since 12 August 2024.
+The party is led by Ashton Hurn since 8 December 2025.

-During its 42-year existence as the Liberal and Country League, it spent 34 years in government, mainly due to an electoral malapportionment scheme known as the Playmander.
-The Playmander was named after LCL leader Sir Tom Playford, who was the Premier of South Australia for 27 years from 1938 until his election loss in 1965.
-The Playmander was dismantled through an electoral reform in 1968, with the first election under the new boundaries in 1970.
-Since the electoral reform, the party has won only 4 of the 17 state elections: 1979, 1993, 1997 and 2018.
+During its 42-year existence as the Liberal and Country League, it spent 34 years in government, mainly due to an electoral malapportionment scheme heavily favouring rural areas known as the Playmander.
+The Playmander was named after LCL leader Sir Tom Playford, who was the Premier of South Australia for 27 years, starting shortly after the 1938 election until his party was narrowly defeated at the 1965 election.
+The Playmander was dismantled by LCL leader Steele Hall after regaining government at the 1968 election, losing government again at the 1970 election.
+Since the rural malapportionment abolition and one vote one value adoption, the party has won just 4 of the 17 state elections: the 1979, 1993, 1997 and the 2018 elections.